NXDN: Audio quality

 In all lossy compression schemes, trade-offs are made in voice reproduction quality in return for minimizing the raw bit rate of the transmission.
 This leads to artifacts and compromises of frequency response in reproduced speech.
 Encoders and other compression schemes that are highly optimized for speech are often unsuitable for non-speech audio, such as music or frequency-shift keyed data.
 Using an inappropriate encoder usually results in the creation of distortion and artifacts in the reproduced audio.

 The audio reproduction quality of IDAS and NEXEDGE communications systems is dependent on the performance of the AMBE+2 voice codec used by NXDN.
 The AMBE family of vocoders has been subjected to comparative testing and found to be adequate for its intended uses, primarily mobile and aeronautical radio.
-The AMBE+2 vocoder has also been selected for use in the Motorola MOTOTRBO radio family as well as Hytera's DMR systems, and the Project 25 (P25) mobile radio system.
+The AMBE+2 vocoder has also been selected for use in the Motorola MOTOTRBO radio family as well as DMR systems, and Project 25 (P25) mobile radio system.
 The following reports and papers are descriptions of laboratory-environment evaluations of AMBE+2 and other speech vocoders.

 Compromises in audio quality are inherent in the use of any codebook-based speech coder, particularly when used in conditions of high background noise.
 Incremental improvements are being made in the algorithms, which may lead to differences in performance even while the basic method remains unchanged.
 In the US, the Department of Commerce Public Safety Communications Research laboratory regularly reports on progress in this field.
 While their work specifically pertains to Project 25 radios, it is directly applicable to any system using similar multi-band excitation coders.